 Even after just a few days, I began to fall in love with my new appliances.
-They are not only beautiful and stylish, but they provide such inspiration to cook, entertain and enjoy life in my kitchen again!
+They are not only beautiful and stylish for our kitchen makeover, but they provide such inspiration to cook, entertain and enjoy life in my kitchen again!
 I will be sharing a few new recipes with you shortly on my site so stay tuned!

-We left installation of our granite counters to the professionals!
+We left the installation of our granite counters to the professionals!

 After the counters were in place, we were ready to install our new backsplash!

-We began by setting everything up for tiling.
+We began by setting everything up for installing a backsplash.
 We prepped our space and removed cabinet trim, which we saved and reapplied after we were done tiling.

 We also covered our counters to protect them.
 We set our tile saw up and determined a plan for tile placement.
-When installing a backsplash, I think it always looks best to begin at the bottom so that there is a full tile against the counters.
+When you're installing a backsplash, it always looks best to begin at the bottom so that there is a full tile against the countertop.

-Because we were installing natural stone which can be slightly translucent, we picked a thinset that dries white.
+In our kitchen makeover, we were installing a backsplash made of natural stone which can be slightly translucent, we picked a thinset that dries white.
 We mixed our thinset with water according to manufacturer instructions using a mortar mixer paddle and a drill until it was a toothpaste consistency.
 Be sure to only mix a small portion of thinset at a time because you want to be able to use it all before it begins to set.

-I have talked previously about different ways to tile.
+During our master bathroom remodel I talked about different ways to tile.
 Some prefer to spread thinset on the surface and then apply the tiles to the wall.
-However, we have a lot of outlets and corners and we didn’t want to worry about thinset drying too fast.
+However, we have a lot of outlets and corners and we didn't want to worry about thinset drying too fast.
 So we chose to apply the thinset to the back of each tile, using a notched trowel and then placed the tiles on the wall.
 We used spacers as we went along to maintain even grout lines from one sheet of tile to the next.
 We also used spacers to clean out any excess thinset that might seep into the grout lines.

 We used our tile saw to cut and trim our tiles as needed.
-I love using a 12″x12″ sheet of tile for projects like this though as it makes the job go faster!
+If you don't know how to install a backsplash and this is your first time I love using a 12"x12" sheet of tile for projects like this it makes the job go faster!

 In the areas where we had outlets, we replaced the existing screws with longer outlet screws in order to accommodate the thickness of the tile.
 You might also need outlet spacers to help with this as well.
 Be sure you tile close enough to the outlet that there won't be any gaps when you put the faceplate back on.